Hermeian haloes: extreme objects with two interactions in the past: Results

-According to the assumptions of \citet{Newton}, the presence of Hermeian haloes may be influenced by the masses of the Local Group hosts and their location relative to each other.
-We find that primary pairs of LG analogues with Hermeian haloes tend to be closer together than those of LG-like systems without Hermeians (see Fig.~\ref{LG with(no) HH}).
-This suggestion is consistent with the findings of \citealt{Newton}, where one HESTIA simulation yields more than 90 per cent of all the Hermeian haloes found.
+According to the assumptions of \cite{Newton}, the presence of Hermeian haloes may be influenced by the masses of the Local Group hosts and their location relative to each other.
+We find that primary pairs of LG analogues with Hermeian haloes tend to be closer together at $z=0$ than those of LG-like systems without Hermeians (see Fig.~\ref{LG with(no) HH} left panel).
+This is consistent with the findings of \cite{Newton}, where one HESTIA simulation yields more than 90 per cent of all the Hermeian haloes that were found.
 That Local Group has the most massive primary hosts that are likewise 20 per cent closer to each other at z = 0 than in the other simulations.
-But from the right panel of our Fig.~\ref{LG with(no) HH} one can see that the mass of the MW does not play a crucial role in the presence of Hermeians.
+However, from the right panel of Fig.~\ref{LG with(no) HH}, one can see that the mass of the MW does not play a crucial role in the presence of Hermeians.
+Finally, if we restrict the sample of LG analogues to those with a MW-M31 separation smaller than 1~$\mathrm{Mpc}\;h^{-1}$, 15 out of the 49 analogues host Hermeian haloes.

-To better understand what determines the quantity of Hermeian haloes in LG-like pairs, we use Figure~\ref{fig: HH_number_dist_Density} to show the dependence of the number of Hermeians on distance between their targets and large-scale density.
-One can see that there is no clear trend with the overdensity of environment, however, it is possible that these results were influenced by the small sample size.